Secondary School Educator

 Responsibilities of Secondary School Teacher

 As a secondary school or high school teacher, you could make a difference in a teenager's life.
-You could open students' eyes to a favorite discipline and help prepare them to succeed both personally and professionally.
-A secondary teacher job, though, requires lots of energy and brainpower as you would typically plan and teach one or two subjects, making sure you pique student interest by addressing the way each learns.
+You could open students' eyes to a favorite discipline and help them to succeed both personally and professionally.
+However, being a secondary teacher requires lots of energy and brainpower, as these educators typically plan and teach multiple subjects, making sure you pique student interest by addressing the way each learns.
 It also demands the right temperament as you'd need to ensure the smooth development of classes through the use of psychology and discipline, as well as to successfully evaluate and communicate progress to students and parents verbally and online.
-As part of your secondary teacher job, you may also need to prepare students to succeed on standardized tests, supervise lunchtime or detention, and organize school activities.
+As part of being a secondary teacher, you may also need to supervise lunchtime or detention, or organize school activities.

 How You Could Become a Secondary School Teacher

-As soon as you decide to become a secondary teacher, you should look into statewide requirements.
-Most often, you would need a bachelor's degree in the subject you'd teach or a related area as well as teaching experience to work in both private and public schools.
+It's important to look into statewide requirements for secondary school teaching.
+Most often, teachers need a bachelor's degree in the subject they intend to teach (or a related area) as well as teaching experience to work in either private or public schools.
 While attending school, you could major in your subject of interest, take education and psychology courses, and gain teacher instruction through a teacher preparation program.
 Public schools would also require a state license and in some states, a master's degree, after initially obtaining your license.
 You might be able to find work as a secondary teacher at a private school without the state license.

 Certification varies by state but generally would require you to possess a bachelor's degree, including teacher preparation and teaching experience, and passing state certification and subject area tests.
 A minimum grade point average, professional development, and a background check may also be required.
 If you have a bachelor's degree, but lack education courses, you may be able to engage in an alternative certification program to obtain your license.
-You should check the requirements in the states you would want to teach in to be prepared when the time comes to accept a secondary teacher job.
+You should check the requirements in the states you might want to teach in so you are not caught off-guard by a requirement you weren't aware of.